Cottam power stations: Construction

-To the east of the main building are eight cooling towers which are 114.3m (375 ft) in height and have a base diameter of 94.48m (310 ft) overall.
+To the east of the site of the main building are eight cooling towers which are 114.3 m (375 ft) in height and have a base diameter of 94.48 m (310 ft) overall.
 Beyond this are the coal plant and the coal stocking area.
-The 400kV switching station is to the south of the site from which feeders join the National Grid system by way of other substations in the area.
-To the west are the station workshops and administration block of offices, which are connected to the turbine house by an enclosed overhead walkway.
-Other associated buildings such as the control block, water treatment plant house, oil storage compound etc., are disposed around and adjacent to the main building.
+The 400 kV switching station is to the south of the site from which feeders join the National Grid system by way of other substations in the area.
+To the west are the station workshops and administration block of offices, which were connected to the turbine house by an enclosed overhead walkway.
+Other associated buildings such as the control block, water treatment plant house, oil storage compound etc., are disposed around and adjacent to the site of the main building.

-Considerable attention has been paid to landscaping the site in order to improve the visual appearance of the large plant.
-The cladding of the main building is painted in “Cottam Amber” colour, which blends perfectly with the brickwork of houses and farms in the vicinity.
-Extensive grassing and tree planting was carried out on land around the site when all the construction work was finished.
+The cladding of the main building was painted in "Cottam Amber" colour, designed to blend with the brickwork of houses and farms in the vicinity.
+Extensive grassing and tree planting was carried out on land around the site when construction work had finished.

-A 15m high tree-clad ridge was constructed to designs by Kenneth and Patricia Booth to shield Cottam village from the visual mass and noise of the station.
+A 15 m high tree-clad ridge was constructed to designs by Kenneth and Patricia Booth to shield Cottam village from the visual mass and noise of the station.

 Boilers

-The four 500 MW boilers at Cottam Power Station were manufactured by John Thompson Water Tube Boilers Limited, in conjunction with Clarke Chapman & Co.
-Ltd. Each has an evaporation rate at M.C.R. of 1.542 tonne/hour (3,400 lb/hr).
-The boiler plant has been designed for short time overload operation.
-By bypassing two of the H.P. feed heaters and increasing the firing rate by 8% an increase of 5% electrical output can be obtained.
+The four 500 MW boilers at Cottam power station were manufactured by John Thompson Water Tube Boilers Limited, in conjunction with Clarke Chapman & Co.
+Ltd. Each had an evaporation rate at M.C.R. of 1.542 tonne/hour (3,400 lb/hr).
+The boiler plant was designed for short time overload operation.
+By bypassing two of the H.P. feed heaters and increasing the firing rate by 8% an increase of 5% electrical output could be obtained.

-Coal is fed from the bunker to the fuel pulverising mills by variable speed drag-link feeders.
-The four barrel-type mills rotate at 15 rev/min and are swept by hot air which carries the pulverised fuel (P.F.) mixture to eight classifiers that reject any unground pieces of coal back to the mill.
-Eight exhausters pass the P.F. to 32 turbulent P.F. burners arranged in four rows of eight burners on the boiler front.
-Each P.F. burner has an integral oil burner which is used for lighting up purposes and low load operation when instability with P.F. firing would be experienced.
-Combustion air is fed to the burners by two forced draught fans which pass warm air ducted from the top of the boiler house through two rotary regenerative air heaters to the secondary or combustion air registers around each burner.
-The air heaters can be bypassed on the gas and air side to facilitate optimum operating conditions.
+Coal was fed from the bunker to the fuel pulverising mills by variable speed drag-link feeders.
+The four barrel-type mills rotated at 15 rev/min and are swept by hot air which carried the pulverised fuel (P.F.) mixture to eight classifiers that rejected any unground pieces of coal back to the mill.
+Eight exhausters passed the P.F. to 32 turbulent P.F. burners arranged in four rows of eight burners on the boiler front.
+Each P.F. burner had an integral oil burner which was used for lighting up purposes and low load operation when instability with P.F. firing would be experienced.
+Combustion air was fed to the burners by two forced draught fans which passed warm air ducted from the top of the boiler house through two rotary regenerative air heaters to the secondary or combustion air registers around each burner.
+The air heaters could be bypassed on the gas and air side to facilitate optimum operating conditions.